sentenial/developer-docs/pages/prodWebhooks/wh_config_ui.md

 title: Webhooks Setup via the User Interface
 keywords: Webhooks Configuration
 summary: "Details are provided in this section on setting up your Webhook Endpoint and listening for events via the Nuapay User Interface"
-sidebar: ob_sidebar
+sidebar: wh_sidebar
-permalink: ob_whconfiguration.html
+permalink: wh_config_ui.html
-folder: prodOpenBanking
+folder: prodWebhooks
 ---

 ## Overview Setup